 · the applicant has invested more than 1,000,000 euros in Romania.

 The application is submitted in person.
 It can be submitted through proxy only in justified cases.

 Our Romanian immigration lawyer

-can help represent those who cannot submit the application to obtain citizenship in Romania
+can help represent those who cannot submit the application to obtain citizenship in Romania in 2023

 .
 A special power of attorney will be required in this case.

 QUESTION: I HAVE LEFT THE COUNTRY BEFORE ’89 AND LOST MY ROMANIAN CITIZENSHIP.
 HOW CAN I REACQUIRE IT, IS IT COMPLICATED?
 I AM PLANNING ON RETURNING TO ROMANIA.